kent-map/kent/19c/19c-jordan-biography.md

 Four years later, Dora reprised her performance of Amanthis at Margate “playing for her brother who had put her under great embarrassments”[^ref7]  The theatre which could seat 700 brought in sizable revenues and the high fees she commanded helped pay off her brother George’s debts.
 The Duchess of Cumberland reserved 20 tickets and the Duchess of Devonshire asked for both stage boxes.[^ref8]

 This was followed by two nights at the Theatre [Canterbury](/19c/19c-canterbury) in which she performed Amanthis and Maria in the farce of _The Citizen_.
-Mrs Sarah Baker, an actress and theatre manager, born in Milton, Kent, who established several of the counties grand theatres.[^ref9] was obliged to “inform the public, the price of admission on those nights to the Boxes, will be four shillings.”[^ref10] The  theatre was packed, although it was reported in the press that “the advance of the admission of the Pit was very displeasing to the public, and we trust for the credit of the manager it will never be attempted again.”.[^ref11] Mr Incledon, a popular ballad singer, was also on the bill.
+Mrs Sarah Baker, an actress and theatre manager, born in Milton, near Sittingbourne, who established several of the counties grand theatres.[^ref9] was obliged to “inform the public, the price of admission on those nights to the Boxes, will be four shillings.”[^ref10] The  theatre was packed, although it was reported in the press that “the advance of the admission of the Pit was very displeasing to the public, and we trust for the credit of the manager it will never be attempted again.”.[^ref11] Mr Incledon, a popular ballad singer, was also on the bill.

 On her return to Margate a year later, Dora continued to attract the crowds over an eight-night stay: “The boxes were all taken, many days previous; and the anxiety of the residents to gain admittance was so great, as to induce them to stand at the doors of the Theatre an hour before the usual time of opening the House.”[^ref12]  Once again the wealthy visitors to the town filled the boxes – including the Duchess of Devonshire and her daughters Ladies Harriet and Caroline Cavendish.
 During the last scene of a performance of _The Country Girl_, Dora was nearly burned alive when her dress caught fire on stage; valiantly she continued in her petticoat. [^ref13]